 The noise from shops comes mainly from running the engines of stationary locomotives.
-Locomotive noise is described in Section 4.
-Other noises from maintenance and repair are overshadowed by the noise from retarders, car impacts, and locomotives moving about the yard.
-If controls are applied to noise from locomotives, car impacts, and retarders, that part of shop noise not due to locomotive engines may emerge as a significant part of the remaining noise.
+Other noises from maintenance and repair shops are overshadowed by the noise from retarders, car impacts, and locomotives moving about the yard.
+If controls are applied to noise from locomotives, car impacts, and retarders, that part of shop noise not due to locomotive engines may then emerge as a significant part of the remaining noise.